 Would you believe it if we said that Christmas is the perfect time of year to leave your family behind, forget the parties and gatherings and Christmas shopping, and Christmas markets and go to rehab?

 However, if you’re struggling with alcohol, drugs, or any type of addiction, it could be the best time of year for you to go for rehab treatment.
-Not only will you give yourself an opportunity to escape a trigger-filled environment but you create an opportunity to get ahead on your New Year’s resolutions and begin the new year with a fresh start.
+Not only will you give yourself an opportunity to escape a challenging and trigger-filled environment but you create an opportunity to get ahead on your New Year’s resolutions and begin the new year with a fresh start.

 If you’ve been considering going to a residential rehab to treat your drinking problem there are many reasons why the end of the year is the best time to start.
 So, let’s look at some of the benefits of doing so and what Christmas at rehab can look like for you.

 1. It’s not always the Most Wonderful Time of the Year

 Let’s be honest – Christmas isn’t always as magical as we imagine it to be.